openplans/history-of/_posts/2013-05-01-boundless.md

 avatar: 'images/2013/05/boundless.png'
 ---

-Our stable-mates OpenGeo take flight as <a href="http://boundlessgeo.com/">Boundless</a>, an independent company.
+Mid-2013, our stable-mates OpenGeo take flight as <a href="http://boundlessgeo.com/">Boundless</a>, an independent company.